-Obelisks of Ramses II, Luxor and Paris, Pharaoh Sethi I, in the Louvre.
+Wonders of Ancient Egypt, Ramses II's obelisks in Luxor and Paris and Pharaoh Sethi I in the Louvre museum.
 Photos © Art Journey Paris.

 Pyramids, monumental tombs and mummies gave the impression that ancient Egypt was all about death.
 Since Champollion, we know it was quite the opposite, a civilization with a thirst for life, eternal life.

 One of the most important collections of Egyptian antiquities outside Egypt, the Louvre illustrates this quest for eternity.
 It offers a journey through three millennia of civilization, from large statues to objects in gold and papyrus texts.

 Explaining the creation myths of ancient Egypt, the Nile, the sun, tales of falcons, scarabs and cows will help make sense of the many gods of Egypt.

 Then we will discover the 'perfect gods', the Pharaohs.
 The Louvre displays three millennia of Kings of Egypt, starting with one of the first Pharaohs.
 Most of the great Kings of ancient Egypt are there, including Ramses II and Tutankhamun, and Queens with Nefertiti and Cleopatra.